 Example: Eukanuba Puppy Food Portion Size

-- Hovarian Zarin (Eve) is a three month old Hovawart puppy, who eats three times a day.
+- Hovarian Zarin (Eve) was a three month old Hovawart puppy, who ate three times a day.

 - The manufacturer recommended daily portion for a puppy her age is 380 grams, which means 127 grams per meal.